 Fitch Affirms City of Krasnoyarsk at 'BB'; Outlook Stable

-Fitch Ratings-London/Moscow-04 October 2011: Fitch Ratings has affirmed the Russian City of Krasnoyarsk's Long-term foreign and local currency ratings at 'BB', Short-term foreign currency rating at 'B' and National Long-term rating at 'AA-(rus)'.
-The Outlooks for the Long-term ratings are Stable.
+Fitch Ratings-London/Moscow-01 October 2012: Fitch Ratings has affirmed the Russian City of Krasnoyarsk's Long-term foreign and local currency ratings at 'BB', Short-term foreign currency rating at 'B' and National Long-term rating at 'AA-(rus)'.
+The Outlooks on the Long-term ratings are Stable.

 Company — Krasnoyarsk